ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

     done
     ```

-2. 🛠️ Build
+2. **Build**

-    To build all projects, run the following command from the directory which contains the repositories.
+    Ensure, that all projects build successfully.
+Run the following command in the `revanced` directory:

     ```bash
     for project in */; do
         cd "$project" && ./gradlew build && cd ..
     done
     ```

 > [!NOTE]
 > If the build fails due to authentication, you may need to authenticate to GitHub Packages.
 > Create a personal access tokens with the scope `read:packages` [here](https://github.com/settings/tokens/new?scopes=read:packages&description=ReVanced) and add your token to ~/.gradle/gradle.properties.
 Create the file if it does not exist.